International B-class catamaran: Background

 All boats designed and built to these specs would be grouped into one fleet and race each other for crossing the finish line first.

 The A-Class is the largest remaining of those 4 main classes, while the recent development in wing sail technology, the C-Class is enjoying a revival.

 In 1967, the then International Yacht Racing Union (IYRU, now ISAF) decided to run a week long series of trials (August 5–12) to determine the best "A" and "B" classes of catamaran design to be selected for International status.
 The trials were held at the Catamaran Yacht Club, Isle of Sheppey (a small island in the Thames Estuary, 50 miles to the east of London), Kent, UK.

 The B Class was easily won by a Tornado sailed by Reg White and Bob Fisher, who took six first places out of nine races.

 The Tornado went on to be used for the Olympics from 1976 onwards.
 Nearly 50 years later, the Tornado is still one of the highest performing B Class catamarans.

-Unfortunately the choice of such a beamy and thus difficult to trailer boat, left a massive hole in the market.
+The choice of such a beamy and thus difficult to trailer boat left a large gap in the market.
 Consequently the B-Class quickly splintered into a score of sub classes like the one-design Hobie 16's, Nacra 5.8, and more recently the Formula 16 and Formula 18 specifications with strict class rules.

 Specifications

 The rigid specification of the Tornado combined with splintering mentioned above, has meant there has been a virtual absence of a B-class specification for many years.

-However the recent arrival of what are being called International F20 catamarans we are starting to see a revival of a class that could lead sailors into the future of high tech, fully foiling and affordable catamaran sailing.
+The introduction of International F20 catamarans contributed to renewed interest in the class.

 The current trend is to create a box rule like the A-Class but relax the rules that are preventing it from becoming fully foiling.